demisto/content/Packs/AccentureCTI/Playbooks/playbook-ACTI_Block_Indicators_from_an_Incident_README.md

+- NOTE: This playbook is deprecated.
-Extracts indicators from an incident and sends them to your firewall to be blocked.
+- Extracts indicators from an incident and sends them to your firewall to be blocked.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.